jeromeguillaume/konnect.processing.audit.log/README.md

 ![Alt text](/images/5-Azure-Analytics-Konnect-detail.png "Konnect Audit Logs - Detail")

+See Konnect [documentation](https://docs.konghq.com/konnect/org-management/audit-logging/reference/#log-formats) to have the complete list of properties.

 ## Troublsehoot Azure Function App
 1) Open the `konnect-audit-log-processing` Function App
 2) Click on `Log Stream` menu on the left